-- The address base attribute for an omitted argument supplies the value NULL. - The digits base attribute for an omitted argument supplies zero. - The length base attribute for an omitted argument supplies zero. - The scale base attribute for an omitted argument supplies zero. - The type base attribute for an omitted argument supplies the value RM\OMITTED, which has the value 32 as shown in Table E-1 on page E-19.
+- The address base attribute for an omitted argument supplies the value NULL. - The digits base attribute for an omitted argument supplies zero. - The length base attribute for an omitted argument supplies zero. - The scale base attribute for an omitted argument supplies zero. - The type base attribute for an omitted argument supplies the value RM\OMITTED, which has the value 32 as shown in the Type Attribute Codes table in Descriptor Base Attributes (on page 108).

 If an argument is omitted for a parameter described with the optional out attributes, the parameter result value is ignored.
-However, CodeBridge Builder does not currently allow this combination of attributes.
+However, the CodeBridge Builder does not currently allow this combination of attributes.
 That is, output arguments are required in the current implementation of CodeBridge.